 Carry only one credit card and just enough cash for the day.
 Leave your passport, money, and other important documents in your room, possibly hidden or in a safe.
 However, you should always carry at least a photocopy of the main page of your passport, because in Italy, as in most of Europe, people are required to show ID on request.

 Probably the biggest safety risk in Italy is traffic.
 Be careful crossing streets in the congested city centers: it is safer to cross with other people.
 Keep your eyes peeled for reckless scooters and to the common practices of shooting through gaps and of lane-splitting (riding between lanes of traffic).
 Even if you cross at zebra crossings, you will find that some Italians will not slow down, although they will try to veer around you.
-If there is a pedestrian traffic light, you still need to look both ways to be sure it’s safe to cross.
+If there is a pedestrian traffic light, you still need to look both ways to be sure it is safe to cross.
 Watch your step when walking out as street maintenance can leave a little to be desired; pot holes, broken slabs, and uneven paving are reasonably common.

 In Italy, simple medicines like aspirin and cold remedies are sold only in pharmacies—and even in pharmacies, they are usually kept behind a counter: you’ll have to ask the pharmacist if you want something.
 It helps if you write down the generic name of the medicine, as the brand name may vary from one country to another.
 If you have an empty container containing the name of the active ingredient, show that to the pharmacist.
 Antibiotics need a doctor’s prescription.
 The price of medications like aspirin is not higher in Italy than in the United States—however, a little first aid kit, with band-aids, aspirin, and an antiseptic cleanser is always good to have on hand.

 Tap water in Italy is safe.
 If sometimes it tastes funny, it is because chlorine was added to improve safety.
 Public fountains run fresh drinking water throughout most cities.
+Do not drink water if there is the sign “NON POTABILE” (non-drinkable).

 Global Support Services